fosslk/OSS-Training-Project/Investigations/Office Tools.md

 1. Installation of Software

-For the purpose of providing and installing softwares users should be given a clear demographic tutorial to get a better understanding.Generally office tools like Word Processing,spreadsheet and presentation have a simple installing procedure however database softwares like MySQL requires a detailed step by step analysis.
+For the purpose of providing and installing softwares users should be given a clear demographic tutorial to get a better understanding.

 1. Training and educating